KeremTurgutlu/ventricle/dev/README.md

 This can be done during conda environment initialisation as [here](https://stackoverflow.com/questions/31598963/how-to-set-specific-environment-variables-when-activating-conda-environment)

 In notebooks you will see section **set `data.yaml`** where this is applicable.
-For scripts these environemnt variables should be set properly before calling them.
+For scripts these environemnt variables should be set properly before calling them in the same shell environment.